AI Video Unnatural Physics: Why Things Fall Wrong (and How to Fix It)

 2. Shoot or source real footage of the physics (water, fire, etc.)

-3. Composite real physics over AI background in After Effects / Fusion
+3. Composite the real physics over the AI background in

-This is the gold-standard approach for ads, music videos, and any high-stakes physics scenes.
+This is the gold-standard approach for ads, music videos, and any high-stakes physics scene.

 Prevention

-• Maintain a list of “physics shots the model handles” and “shots to avoid”
+• Keep a running list of physics shots your model handles and shots to avoid.

-• For physics-heavy needs, plan a cut-based workaround upfront, not in production
+• For physics-heavy needs, plan the cut-based workaround up front, not in production.

-• Always test physics shots with a stand-in / proxy before committing
+• Test physics shots with a stand-in / proxy before committing to a full render.

-• For high-stakes work, plan to composite real physics elements over AI background
+• For high-stakes work, plan from day one to composite real physics over the AI background.

 Tags: #Video generation #Debug #Troubleshooting